 - I’m recalling ways that God used our child with a disability to grow us individually and as a family.

-- Huddling together and praying while our child had open heart surgery.
+- Huddling together and praying while our child had open-heart surgery.

 It helps to think of life and marriage in seasons.
 Only then can we see that whatever stressors are happening in our marriage at that moment are particular to that season.
+When marriage is hard, remember that a hard season is just a season and will pass.

 That doesn’t mean we do nothing!
 The perspective shift is this:

-2. Take the “D” word out of your Vocabulary.
+2. Take Divorce out of your Vocabulary.

+There are many signs your marriage will last but this is key.
 Never allow yourself to consider divorce as an option.
 In marriage, sometimes it can seem that it would be easier to just throw in the towel.

 Most of the time, after a divorce, people remarry and have marital problems with their new spouse.